 Edge Cache TTL

-Edge Cache TTL page rule settings override s-maxage and disable revalidation directives if present.
+Edge Cache TTL Page Rules override s-maxage and disable revalidation directives if present.
 The original Cache-Control header is passed downstream from our edge even if Edge Cache TTL overrides are present.

 Browser Cache TTL

-Browser Cache TTL page rules settings override max-age settings passed downstream from our edge, typically to your visitor's browsers.
+Browser Cache TTL Page Rules override max-age settings passed downstream from our edge, typically to your visitor's browsers.

 Polish is disabled when the no-transform directive is present.

 Compression is disabled when the no-transform directive is present.
-If the original asset fetched from the origin is compressed, this will be served compressed to the visitor.
-If the original asset is uncompressed, compression will not be applied.
+If the original asset fetched from the origin is compressed, it is served compressed to the visitor.
+If the original asset is uncompressed, compression is not applied.